sap-tutorials/Tutorials/tutorials/teched-2016-3/teched-2016-3.md

 ---

-[ACCORDION-BEGIN [Step 1: ](Log into your HCP account)] Log into [SAP HANA Cloud Platform](https://account.hanatrial.ondemand.com/) and click on your username to open the cockpit view.
+[ACCORDION-BEGIN [Step 1: ](Log into your HCP account)] Log into [SAP HANA Cloud Platform](https://account.hanatrial.ondemand.com) by opening the following URL in a new tab: https://account.hanatrial.ondemand.com

+Make sure you are using the **Europe (Trial)** landscape, and click on your account name as highlighted on the screenshot to open the cockpit view.

 ![Click on user name](te-2016-3-01.png)